RaphaelHebert/nsdpy/docs/main.md

 # Overview

-__nsdpy__ aims to facilitate the download of large numbers of DNA sequences from the NCBI nucleotide database, sort them by taxonomic rank and if necessary extract a specific gene from long sequences (e.g. mitochondrial genome) based on sequence annotations.
+__nsdpy__ (NCBI sequence Downloader) aims to facilitate the download of large numbers of DNA sequences from the NCBI nucleotide database, sort them by taxonomic rank and if necessary, extract a specific gene from long sequences (e.g. mitochondrial genome) based on sequence annotations.
+Batch download for list of taxa is also possible.
 The main output is one or several fasta files (.fasta) and optionally Tab-separated value files (.tsv) with taxonomic information included in the description lines (see  [examples](###Moreexamples )).

 </br>